“Come now, you rich, weep and howl for your miseries that are coming upon you!”

 weep and howl

 “Howl” goes a step beyond weeping.
 The idea is to shriek or scream out loud.
-These rich men shriek because they are under God’s discipline because they do not depend on God’s grace but upon their own strength for their business.
-They neutralize their enjoyment of wealth due to their lack of capacity of soul to appreciate money as lesser goal of life.
+These rich men shriek.
+They are under God’s discipline because they do not depend on God’s grace but upon their own strength for their business.
+They neutralize their enjoyment of wealth due to their lack of capacity of the soul to appreciate money as a lesser goal of life.

 For riches certainly make themselves wings;

 They fly away like an eagle toward heaven.”

 It is not wrong to be wealthy, but it is perilous.

 Riches can be a blessing or a curse.
 It depends on whether wealth is our supreme goal or whether the glory of God is that goal.
 A mature believer can hold his riches loosely.
 The loss of riches does not spoil a mature believer’s life when he lives for the glory of God.

 Lu 12:19-21, “And I will say to my soul, ‘Soul, you have many goods laid up for many years; take your ease; eat, drink, and be merry.’
 20 But God said to him, ‘Fool!
 This night your soul will be required of you; then whose will those things be which you have provided?’
 21 So is he who lays up treasure for himself, and is not rich toward God.”